The SembraMedia Directory represents more than 770 digital media natives that produce original content in Spanish.

 Content that serves the public interest

 The content published should serve the public interest.
-Projects may address many themes, including sports, culture, health, opinion, business, and more.
+Projects may cover a wide range of topics, including sports, culture, health, opinion, business, and more.

-The editorial line and economic viability of the media project should not be dependent only on serving the needs of a corporation or single financial donor.
+The editorial policies and economic viability of the media project should not be dependent entirely on a corporation or a single financial donor.

 Blogs and newsletters